-In fact, no combined options were assessed to determine the cumulative impacts of the options and the potential for use of multiple options to offset the impacts of individual options.
+In fact, no combined options were assessed as part of the FRMS&P 2018 in order to determine the cumulative impacts of options and the potential for use of multiple options to offset the impacts of individual options.

 Recommendations detailed in the previous section are summarised below.